Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Want the cultural context, not just the photo spots?

-FAQ About the Kanazawa Geisha District
+FAQ About the Kanazawa Geisha Districts

 Which Kanazawa geisha district is best for first-time visitors?